Ebazhanov/linkedin-skill-assessments-quizzes/android/android-quiz.md

 - [ ] assertThat(resultAdd).isWqualTo(2.0)
 - [ ] assertThat(resultAdd)

 #### Q26.
-What tag should you used to add a reusable view component to a layour file?
+What tag should you use to add a reusable view component to a layout file?
 - [ ] `<merge/>`
 - [x] `<include/>`
 - [ ] `<layout/>`